garykac/woven/docs/spell-list.md

 Category: Defend Mage

-Place a CHARGE on this spell.
+When cast: Place a CHARGE on this spell.

-Defend 1: This shield absorbs all damage from attacks.

-Remove CHARGE when it takes 1 or more damage from a single attack.
+While charged: Defend 1.

 ### Push
 ```